rovingpen/path-of-the-kings/chapter-10.md

 "I am.
 I spent a fortune in time, money and blood to get my hands on this piece of art, and I've spent all of my life mastering his techniques.
 I'm only missing the ultimate one, but it is said to be a technique that could rival Gods'.
 Nothing like that can be obtained easily."

-Even to Shirou, a person who knew more about the world than most common people, that sounded like a ridiculous statement, and yet....
+Even to Shirou, a person who knew more about the world than most common people, that sounded like a ridiculous statement, and yet...

 ... he couldn't shake the feeling that there was some truth to that.